Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 What do teens receive if they earn a National Medal?

 National Medalists receive certificates and medals and are considered for national exhibition, publication, and scholarship opportunities.
-There will be a virtual celebration for the 2024 National Medalists in late summer 2024; we will inform all medalists once the date has been finalized.
+Gold Medalists will be invited to the National Ceremony in New York City at Carnegie Hall on June 11, 2025.

 What are national awards?